 Brave Hearts of ocean chivalry,Who late, in arms, have stood,Victorious, o’er the bravest foe,Whose thunder wakes the flood!

-busily helped to repair the damage wrought by British shot.
+While the town’s elites rushed to express their gratitude, an outpouring of generosity both patriotic and politically expedient, none of these spectacles honored Constitution’s crew.
+The sailors who had sweated and bled at the guns were, for the most part, confined to the vessel, where they busily helped to repair the damage wrought by British shot.
 They were not completely forgotten, however.
-Two months after the ship’s return the managers of Boston’s Federal Street Theatre invited Constitution’s crew to an evening of entertainment at their
+Two months after the ship’s return the managers of Boston’s Federal Street Theatre invited Constitution’s crew to an evening of entertainment at their expense.

+Had some of the sailors known what was coming, desertion might have seemed like a good option.
 This was to be a final frolic before 150 of them made the long overland trek to join the American squadrons on Lake Ontario and Lake Erie.
-But that’s a story for next week.
+Read more about that story here.

 1 Richard Stoddard, “A Reconstruction of Charles Bulfinch’s First Federal Street Theatre, Boston,” Winterthur Portfolio, Vol. 6 (1970), 185-208.

 2 The Book of the Ocean and Life on the Sea (Auburn and Rochester: Alden and Beardsly, 1857), 148-150.